 Applying for Medicare

-Sometimes Medicare enrollment is automatic upon turning 65.
+Sometimes registering for Medicare is automatic upon turning 65.

 For this to happen you must already be receiving social security benefits or railroad retirement benefits.

 If this fits your situation, you’ll be enrolled in Original Medicare automatically.
 Original Medicare includes Part A and Part B.

 You should receive your Welcome to Medicare package from Health and Human Services about 3 months prior to your 65th birthday.

 For people that are under the age of 65 and on disability, you’ll receive the Welcome to Medicare package around 3 months prior to your 25th month on disability.

 Generally, this will happen automatically because you’re already receiving social security benefits.

 If you plan on having Medicare as your primary coverage, you want to enroll during your Initial Enrollment Period (IEP).
 Your IEP is 3 months before your 65th birthday, the month of your 65th birthday, and 3 months after your 65th birthday.

 If you’re leaving employer coverage, your coverage will NOT automatically start after your group coverage ends.
 This is an all too common mistake among newer beneficiaries.
 Your IEP will have priority over any other election period.